silverace71/pouter/README.md

 ---
 ## ***DEPENDENCIES***
 - a problem
-- an up to date debian system
+- an up to date system with apt package manager on it
-- a network switch
+- a network switch (optional)
 - python (included with the script)
 - sudo permisions
 ---